root-project/jsroot/demo/gulp/readme.md

 Script should produce "build/js/lib.js" and "build/css/lib.css"

 ## Open example web page

 One can browser directly from the file system <file:///home/user/git/jsroot/demo/gulp/exampole.htm>

+## Known issues

+MathJax.js is not always working - LaTeX can be browken.
+It is not fully clear how to load MathJax with such scheme.